As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 U.S. President Joe Biden on Tuesday warned other countries and armed groups against entering the war.
 The U.S. is already rushing munitions and military equipment to Israel and has deployed a carrier strike group to the eastern Mediterranean as deterrence.

-In the West Bank, Israeli settlers attacked a village south of Nablus, opening fire on Palestinians and killing three, the West Bank-based Palestinian Health Ministry said.
+In the West Bank, Israeli settlers attacked a village south of Nablus, opening fire on Palestinians and killing three, the territory’s health ministry said.

-It has mobilized 360,000 reservists, massed additional forces near the territory and evacuated tens of thousands of Israeli residents from communities nearby.
+Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.

 Toppling Hamas, which has ruled Gaza since 2007, would likely require prolonged ground fighting and reoccupying Gaza, at least temporarily.
 Even then, Hamas has a long history of operating as an underground insurgency in areas controlled by Israel.

-Hamas said it launched its attack because Palestinians’ suffering has become intolerable under unending Israeli military occupation and increasing settlements in the West Bank and a 16-year-long blockade in Gaza.
+Hamas said it launched its attack Saturday because Palestinians’ suffering had become intolerable under unending Israeli military occupation and increasing settlements in the West Bank and a 16-year-long blockade in Gaza.

-But the shock, grief and demands for vengeance against Hamas among Israelis have brought a new ferocity after past conflicts with Hamas that saw heavy bombardments of Gaza but ended with the group still in power.
+Shock, grief and demands for vengeance against Hamas are running high in Israel.
+Past conflicts with Hamas included heavy bombardments of Gaza but ended with the group still in power.
+Netanyahu said this week that Israel is committed to destroying Hamas’ military and governing capabilities.

 In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then levelling large swaths in waves of airstrikes.

 Israel’s tone has changed as well.
-In past conflicts, military spokesmen repeatedly insisted on the precision of strikes in Gaza, trying to ward of criticism over civilian deaths.
+In past conflicts, its military insisted on the precision of strikes in Gaza, trying to ward off criticism over civilian deaths.
 This time, military briefings emphasize the destruction being wreaked.
-They say targeted neighborhoods broadly are being used by Hamas, but rarely give specifics to justify strikes as they did in earlier wars.

 “We will not allow a reality in which Israeli children are murdered,” Defense Minister Gallant said in a meeting with soldiers near the southern border on Tuesday.
 “I have removed every restriction — we will eliminate anyone who fights us, and use every measure at our disposal.”